Aiza-D/Python-Lists-and-loops-/README.md

-# Lists and loops in Python
+# Lists and Loops in Python
 Basic Lists and Loops Methods in Python Language.
 # What are Lists?
 A list is a data structure in Python that is a mutable, or changeable, ordered sequence of elements.
 Each element or value that is inside of a list is called an item.
 Just as strings are defined as characters between quotes, lists are defined by having values between square brackets      [ ].